 Plot Summary

 Kenji Hirauchi bought a pre-owned house in the Nagano woods.
-He checks a crowdsourced dark history app (analogous to real Japan-specific services that log crime and death locations at residential addresses) and finds his exact lot marked: “23 August 1938 — Woman’s corpse found.”
+He checks a crowdsourced dark history app.
+Real Japan-specific services do the same job and log crime and death locations at residential addresses.
+He finds his exact lot marked: "23 August 1938, Woman's corpse found."

 The Author and Kenji research local archives.
 In 1938, the land belonged to the Azuma family.
 The lord of the manor, Kiyochika, had an affair with a maid named Okinu.
 His wife discovered the affair and ordered Okinu killed.
 Okinu fled into the forest.